Back to: C#.NET Tutorials For Beginners and Professionals

 Default Interface Methods in C#

-Before C# 8.0 interfaces only contain the declaration of the members (methods, properties, events, and indexers), but from C# 8.0 it is allowed to add members as well as their implementation to the interface.
-Now you are allowed to add a method with their implementation to the interface without breaking the existing implementation of the interface, such type of method is known as default interface methods (also known as the virtual extension methods).
+Now we are allowed to add a method with its implementation within the interface without breaking the existing implementation of the interface, such type of method is known as the default interface method (also known as the virtual extension method).

-Allowed in the interface in C#:
+Allowed in the Interface in C#:

 - A body for a method or indexer, property, or an event accessor